COVID-19 pandemic information for patients, families and visitors

-Outdoor visits are now underway for veterans at Parkwood Institute and residents at Mount Hope Centre for Long Term Care.
+Outdoor visits have been arranged for our veterans at Parkwood Institute and residents at Mount Hope Centre for Long Term Care since June 18.
+Indoor visits will be allowed as of July 22.
 Veterans, residents and families are being informed of the visiting process and provided instructions specific to their care area.

 Visiting guidelines are available to help friends and families know what to expect and how to arrange a visit.